OpenRefine/openrefine.org/community.md

 ###Share your tutorials

-Are you writting tutorial on your own platform (blog, website, wiki ...)?
+Have you published an OpenRefine tutorial on yoru own blog or site?
 Let us know by email (info@openrefine.org), twitter ([@OpenRefine](http://twitter.com/OpenRefine)) or directly by editing the [External Resources wiki page](https://github.com/OpenRefine/OpenRefine/wiki/External-Resources).

 We will also add it to the [OpenRefine Custom Search Engine](/OpenRefine/documentation)